-This configuration manual describes configuration of ICR-4400 Advantech router product lines.
+This configuration manual describes the configuration of Advantech ICR v2i CZ family routers.
 The manual contains especially the following information:

-- Basic information about the product, notes to the HW and SW Chapter ??. - Notes to the web configuration GUI Chapter 2. - Router configuration item by item according to the web interface Chapters 3 to 6. - Configuration in typical situations examples Chapter 7: - o Access to the Internet from LAN (Local Area Network) via mobile network. - Backed up access to the Internet (from LAN). - o Secure networks interconnection or using VPN (Virtual Private Network). - Serial Gateway (connection of serial devices to the Internet).
+- Basic information about the product, notes to the HW and SW Chapter 1. - Notes to the web configuration GUI Chapter 2. - Router configuration item by item according to the web interface Chapters 3 to 5. - Configuration in typical situations examples Chapter 6: - o Access to the Internet from LAN (Local Area Network) via mobile network. - Backed up access to the Internet (from LAN). - o Secure networks interconnection or using VPN (Virtual Private Network). - Serial Gateway (connection of serial devices to the Internet).